-Once you have decided to make a dividend payment, the declaration must be recorded in the company’s minutes, and you must also provide each shareholder with a dividend voucher.
+Once the director(s) have decided to make an interim dividend payment, the declaration must be recorded in the company’s board meeting minutes.
+The company must also provide each shareholder with a dividend voucher.

 The voucher is a ‘receipt’ which should be kept in a safe place – it will be needed to complete the annual self assessment form.

-With the increased use of web-based accounting systems, there is no requirement to send shareholders a physical dividend voucher, if it has been delivered electronically.
+With the ubiquity of web-based accounting systems, there is no requirement to send shareholders a physical dividend voucher, if it can be delivered electronically.

-For further details about what dividends are, and how much tax is payable on them, visit our guide to limited company dividends.
+For further details about what dividends are and things to bear in mind, read our guide to limited company dividends.

 What information should a dividend voucher contain?

-4) No. of shares owned at time of declaration
+- Number. of shares owned at the time of declaration

-The board of directors of YOUR BUSINESS LIMITED met at [YOUR ADDRESS] on [DATE] and declared an interim dividend of £X per Ordinary Share in respect the financial year ended [YEAR END DATE] payable to shareholders registered at the close of business on [DATE].
+Interim dividend of £X per Ordinary Share in respect of the financial year ended Year End Date payable to shareholders registered at the close of business on Date.

-By law, the limited company must keep a record of the dividend declaration via board meeting minutes, signed by an officer of the Company (a director or company secretary if you have one).
+By law, the limited company must keep a record of the dividend declaration via board meeting minutes, signed by an officer of the company (a chairman, or sole director).

 If you are in any doubt, your accountant will be able to advise you on the format of such minutes with ease.